SomenMistri/intro_to_scRNA-seq/README.md

 ## Description

 This repository has materials for an Introduction to single-cell RNA-sequencing data analysis.
-This unit focuses on how to design a single-cell RNA-seq experiment and how to manage and analyze the data starting from count matrices efficiently.
+This unit focuses on designing a single-cell RNA-seq experiment and managing and analyzing the data starting from count matrices efficiently.
 The steps to generate count matrices from raw data will be discussed; however, the steps to create count matrices from raw data (FASTQ files) will not be performed.
 In this unit, we will use the Seurat package using R/RStudio on VACC Open OnDemand.
 Working knowledge of R/Rstudio is required.

 ## Learning Objectives